rahultoppur/CUDA/module_4_images/filters/README.md

 ## RGB, Row-Major Revisited, and Parallelization Idea
 In images, every pixel is comprised of 3 color components--Red, Green, and Blue.
 Each 8-bit value ranges from `[0,255]`, and different combinations of R,G,B make different colors.

-When working with images, we now work in two dimensions (similar to matrix addition in module 2).
-We make a thread that is responsible to getting the `(x,y)` coordinates of each pixel within our image, and then perform operations on each pixel.
+When working with images, we now work in two dimensions (similar to matrix addition in Module 2).
+Each thread that we spawn is responsible for performing operations on a certain pixel `(x,y)` in our image.

-Recall that in **C**, our memory is stored in row-major order.
+Recall that in **C** our memory is stored in row-major order.
 So, we need to make sure we operate in "chunks" of 3, since we will operate on the R,G,B values for each pixel.

-> Assume an (x,y) coordinate corresponds to a specific pixel, where x is the row, y is the column, w is the width, and h is the height of our image.
+> Assume an `(x,y)` coordinate corresponds to a specific pixel, where `x` is the row, `y` is the column, `w` is the width, and `h` is the height of our image.
 Write an expression to get the index of the pixel (assuming row-major order) in an array.\
 **TODO: Your answer here**

 > Assume our image is loaded into a variable called pixel_array.
 Write an expression to get the `r`, `g`, and `b` value for an arbitrary pixel `p`.\